 Surgical techniques have improved in recent years, so only a very small percentage of people die from surgery for stomach cancer.
 The chance of this happening is higher when the operation is more extensive, such as when other organs are removed, but it is lower in the hands of highly skilled surgeons.

 You will not be allowed to eat or drink anything for at least a few days after a total or subtotal gastrectomy.
 This is to give the digestive tract time to heal and to make sure there are no leaks in parts that have been connected together during the operation.

 Side effects after surgery can include nausea, heartburn, abdominal (belly) pain, and diarrhea, particularly after eating.
 These side effects result from the fact that once part or all of the stomach is removed, food enters the intestines much more quickly after eating.
 These side effects might get better over time, but for some people they might not.
 Your doctor might prescribe medicines to help with them.

 Changes in your diet will be needed after a partial or total gastrectomy.
 The biggest change is that you will need to eat smaller, more frequent meals.
 The amount of stomach removed will affect how much you need to change the way you eat.

-The stomach helps the body absorb some vitamins, so people who have had a subtotal or total gastrectomy may develop vitamin deficiencies.
+The stomach helps the body absorb some vitamins, so people who have had a subtotal or total gastrectomy might develop vitamin deficiencies.
 If certain parts of the stomach are removed, doctors routinely prescribe vitamin supplements, some of which can only be injected.

 It cannot be stressed enough that you should make sure your surgeon is experienced in treating stomach cancer and able to perform the most up-to-date operations to reduce your risk of complications.
-To learn more about surgery for cancer, see Cancer Surgery .